-Looks for ways to repurpose and cross-promote.
+Looks for ways to repurpose and cross-promote your content.

 Are some newsletter pieces performing especially well?
 Cross-promote them on appropriate social media channels to provide them with new life.
 Blog articles can also be subdivided and repurposed into a series of social media posts, with links back to the complete article — where the reader will also find a CTA to subscribe to your newsletter.

 Provide clear paths for people ready to convert.

 When a prospect is primed to engage more deeply into a particular topic, and/or to explore specific products/solutions you offer, the opportunity to follow through needs to be as much of a no-brainer as possible.
 Use well placed call-to-action (CTA) subheads paired with links to other content pieces including e-books, blogs, hosted social-media discussions, SlideShare presentations and webinars.